superfly/docs/litefs/getting-started.html.md

 Fly.io will automatically connect you to the closest region in order to minimize latency.
 If you're in Europe, you'll connect to the `lhr` region.
-If you're in Austrailia, you'll connect to the `syd` region.
+If you're in Australia, you'll connect to the `syd` region.

 However, we want to see that our data replicates to each region.
 For that, we've added a `region` query parameter to our application's logic.
 If you want to view